mrtnbroder/universal-react-webpack-boilerplate/README.md

 ## Dependencies

-isoreact is depending several libraries to handle things like async actions, routing, state management etc. Please get to each of them first when you have questions about how to work with them.
+unireact is depending several libraries to handle things like async actions, routing, state management etc. Please get to each of them first when you have questions about how to work with them.

 * [express](https://github.com/strongloop/express/)
 * [react](https://github.com/facebook/react)